 In the above equations $v=c/n_{\rm s}$ is the speed of light in the {surrounding} medium with refractive index $n_{\rm s}$, and for the sake of convenience, we have introduced the parallel $E_{\parallel}$ and perpendicular $E_{\perp}$ components of the electric field with respect to the plane of incidence, which are defined {through the field components $E_x$ and $E_y$ in the coordinate system shown in Fig.\ref{fig:str}} as

 where $R_{\rm m}$ is the rotation matrix which rotates the plane of incidence counterclockwise in the $xy$-plane by the angle $\varphi$.
-In Eqs.~(\ref{EMQpll}-\ref{EMQper}), one has to use ``$+$" and ``$-$" for the reflected (when $z<0$) and transmitted fields, respectively.
+In Eqs.~(\ref{EMQpll}-\ref{EMQZ}), one has to use ``$-$" for the reflected (when $z<0$) field and ``$+$" for the transmitted (when $z>0$) field.

 Thus, repeating the same derivations for the electric field of EQ (see Appendix~\ref{sec:appA}) and using the electric fields of electric dipoles (ED) and magnetic dipoles (MD) obtained in Ref.~\cite{allayarov2025analytical}, we have the total electric field generated by {dipoles and quadrupoles moments at a point ${\bf r}$ outside the metasurface: } Specular reflection coefficients of the electric field can be obtained from the following definition: